 In general authors are obliged to perform literature searches and to cite original publications describing closely related work.

 A complete list of all references should be provided at the end of the article with an individual reference number for each reference.
-All references must be numbered consecutively with Arabic numerals, in the order in which they are first cited in the text, followed by any references in tables or legends.
+All references must be numbered consecutively with Arabic numerals, in the order in which they are first cited in the text.
 The references should be inserted at the appropriate location in the text by writing the reference number in square brackets.
 Multiple citations should be separated by commas within the square brackets.
 In case of more than two sequential references, ranges should be given.
 In general a reference should appear before a punctuation mark and not after.
 Reference citations should not appear in titles, headings or the abstract.
 Unnecessarily long lists of references are not desirable.
 Authors are requested to constrict the reference list to the most important or most recent references relating to a specific topic.
 However, all previous publications in which portions of the present article have appeared must be referenced.
 If references refer to a supporting information file, they should be listed at the end of that file.

 The references should be presented in a style consistent with the ACS Style Guide and should not contain any form of note or comment.
 If automatic numbering systems are used, the reference numbers must be finalized and the bibliography must be fully formatted before submission.
 Web links and URLs should be included in the reference list.
 They should be provided in full, including both the title of the site and the URL.